jkclee123/combine24/README.md

-# combine24
+# combine24 (合廿四)

+combine24 (合廿四) is an interactive "24 game" solver built with Flutter.
+The Chinese name means "combine 24" - the classic mathematical puzzle where you must use each of four given numbers exactly once, combining them with addition, subtraction, multiplication, division, and parentheses to make exactly 24.

-An interactive "24 game" solver built with Flutter.
-Enter expressions using the on-screen formula keyboard to make 24 from four numbers.
-The app gives live hints, validates your answer, and shows all solutions when available.
+Enter expressions using the on-screen formula keyboard to solve the puzzle.
+The app provides live hints, validates your answers, and shows all possible solutions when available.

 - Live demo: [combine24.vercel.app](https://combine24.vercel.app/)